IDACORP and Idaho Power Officers

 Grow is involved in a number of industry groups, currently or previously serving on various committees and boards associated with the Western Electricity Coordinating Council (WECC), Northwest Power Pool (NWPP), National Hydro Association, and Pacific Northwest Utilities Conference Committee.
 She is also a current member of the University of Idaho Foundation Board and the College of Engineering Advisory Board at the University of Idaho and past member of the Advisory Board of the College of Engineering at Boise State University.
 She also serves on the Board of the Idaho Chapter of the American Heart Association.

-Senior Vice President of Administrative Services and Chief Human Resources Officer, Idaho Power
+Vice President of Corporate Services and Chief Information Officer, Idaho Power

 Tess R. Park